 Welcome!
 Bienvenue!
 Willkommen! ¡Bienvenidos!

-Such a broad and specialist Faculty offers nothing but the best in terms of quality of teaching and learning and we are justifiably proud of our language results which are significantly higher than the national average.
-The European dimension is brought ever closer through the range of trips and visits offered by members of the Faculty, including a four day cultural visit to Paris, a study visit to Barcelona and Post-16 work experience to Spain.
+Such a broad and specialist Faculty offers nothing but the best in terms of quality of teaching and learning and we are justifiably proud of our language results.
+The European dimension is brought ever closer through the range of trips and visits offered by members of the Faculty, including a five day cultural visit to Paris and Post-16 work experience to France.

 In today's global economy, companies dealing with international markets are increasingly demanding better language skills of their workforce.
 Learning a Modern Foreign Language is a skill for life which will enhance both communication skills and employment prospects.